menu

 Overview

 Saxton is a tiny borough located in the state of Pennsylvania.
-With a population of 715 people and just one neighborhood, Saxton is the 903rd largest community in Pennsylvania.
-Much of the housing stock in Saxton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 717 people and just one neighborhood, Saxton is the 903rd largest community in Pennsylvania.
+Saxton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce